-2.6 Efficiency analysis
+2.6.
+Efficiency analysis

-To formally analyse the efficiency of the above optimised form LBP, consider the updates for a factor with K different dependent variables, each having N values.
+To formally analyse the framework's efficiency, consider the updates for a factor with K different dependent variables, each having N values.
 Suppose further that the values for each node may be split into P indistinguishable partitions.
 The grouped form of loopy belief propagation must iterate through all combinations of the partitions and will therefore take $\mathcal{O}(P^K)$ calculations.
-Some extra partitioning machinery is required to ensure that sufficient partitions are included.
+Some extra partitioning machinery is required to ensure that enough partitions are included.
 This requires only a single pass through the current list of partitions so does not affect the complexity significantly.
 When the values are not grouped, the same factor updates would require $\mathcal{O}(N^K)$ calculations.